wsydney76/craft5-kitchensink/README.md

-# Craft 5 Bare Bones Starter
+# Craft 5 Basic Starter

 This is a pure Craft CMS starter as provided in the craftcms/craft package with the following additions: